-- 1.12 The Councils have also had regard to the following: - The Housing Act 1996 (Part 6), as amended by the Homelessness Act 2002, the Localism Act 2011 and other relevant legislation. - Allocation of Accommodation: Guidance for Local housing Authorities in England (2012, DCLG) "the Code". - Allocation of Accommodation: Guidance for Local housing Authorities in England (2020, MHCLG) "the Code". - Providing social housing for local people: Statutory Guidance on social housing allocations for local authorities in England (DCLG, December 2013) "Supplementary Code". - Improving Access to Social Housing for Victims of Domestic Abuse in Refuges or Other Types of Temporary Accommodation: Statutory guidance on social housing allocations for local authorities in England (MHCLG, November 2019) "Supplementary Code". - Improving access to social housing for members of the Armed Forces (MHCLG, 27 June 2020) "Supplementary Code". - Homelessness Reduction Act 2017. - Domestic Abuse Act 2021 - Allocation of Housing (Procedure) Regulations 1997,SI 1997/483. - Allocation of Housing (England) Regulations 2002, SI 2002/3264. - The Allocation of Housing and Homelessness (Eligibility) (England) (Amendment) (No. 2) Regulations 2018 (SI 2018/1056). - Allocation of Housing (Qualification Criteria for Armed Forces) (England) Regulations 2012, SI 2012/1869. - Housing Act 1996 (Additional Preference for Armed forces) (England) Regulations 2012, SI 2012/2989. - Allocation of Housing (Qualification Criteria for Armed Forces) (England) (Amendment) Regulations 2024 - Allocation for Housing (Qualification Criteria for Right to Move) (England) Regulations 2015, SI 2015/967. - Each Councils Homelessness Strategy. - Each Councils Tenancy Strategy. - The Equality Act 2010. - Existing Case Law. - 1.13 The Councils also consulted with applicants and Registered Providers.
+- 1.12 The Councils have also had regard to the following: - The Housing Act 1996 (Part 6), as amended by the Homelessness Act 2002, the Localism Act 2011 and other relevant legislation. - Allocation of Accommodation: Guidance for Local housing Authorities in England (2012, DCLG) "the Code". - Allocation of Accommodation: Guidance for Local housing Authorities in England (2020, MHCLG) "the Code". - Providing social housing for local people: Statutory Guidance on social housing allocations for local authorities in England (DCLG, December 2013) "Supplementary Code". - Improving Access to Social Housing for Victims of Domestic Abuse in Refuges or Other Types of Temporary Accommodation: Statutory guidance on social housing allocations for local authorities in England (MHCLG, November 2019) "Supplementary Code". - Improving access to social housing for members of the Armed Forces (MHCLG, 27 June 2020) "Supplementary Code". - Homelessness Reduction Act 2017. - Domestic Abuse Act 2021 - The Allocation of Housing (Procedure) Regulations 1997,SI 1997/483. - The Allocation of Housing (England) Regulations 2002, SI 2002/3264. - The Allocation of Housing and Homelessness (Eligibility) (England) (Amendment) (No. 2) Regulations 2018 (SI 2018/1056). - The Allocation of Housing (Qualification Criteria for Armed Forces) (England) Regulations 2012, SI 2012/1869. - The Housing Act 1996 (Additional Preference for Armed forces) (England) Regulations 2012, SI 2012/2989. - The Allocation of Housing (Qualification Criteria for Armed Forces) (England) (Amendment) Regulations 2024 - The Allocation for Housing (Qualification Criteria for Right to Move) (England) Regulations 2015, SI 2015/967. - The Allocation of Housing (Qualification Criteria for Victims of Domestic Abuse and Care Leavers) (England) Regulations 2025. - Each Councils Homelessness Strategy. - Each Councils Tenancy Strategy. - The Equality Act 2010. - Existing Case Law. - 1.13 The Councils also consulted with applicants and Registered Providers.